How do I get my book into bookshops

 Good Quality

 Bookshops want to be about 90% sure that they can sell a book before they buy it, so that means that you have to give the bookshop a quality product.
 Something that stands out qualitatively and fits in beautifully genre-wise.
+Look at the production quality; a well presented finished-product speaks volumes.
+Look at books in similar genres to your own on bookshop shelves and note the current design styles/finishes/fonts being used.

 Where does it fit?